So many musings this week.

 Next year, I hope I remember to NOT schedule the slaughter of our meat birds the day before a party.

 Yes, it’s true.
 We have a new family member (whom I’ll write about some day; just not yet) and it turns out he LOVES to play soccer (football in his lingo).
 So off we went to the Sunday evening pick up game in our town.
 And wow; he’s really good.
 I hear that makes me a soccer mom, which called for some musing.

 I can count on two hands (well, maybe three, each) the number of times I watched my sons play while they were growing up.
 Why is that?
 I’m musing.

-After my boys launched, the phenomenon known as the “soccer mom” — a suburban mother of two, with a station wagon, who tended also to be what some call a helicopter mom — emerged.
+After my boys launched, the phenomenon known as the “soccer mom” — a suburban mother of two, with a station wagon, who tends also to be what some call a helicopter mom — emerged.
 I assumed it meant these women did not have much else to do in their lives.
 Assumptions can be dangerous.

-Fast forward another thirty years and I now find myself on the sidelines enjoying watching Jeffrey play.
+Fast forward another thirty years and I now find myself on the sidelines watching Jeffrey play.
 (The name has been changed for privacy and other reasons I’ll get to some day.)
 It was a perfect summer evening and the first time he’d played in over three years; he made two goals.
 I enjoyed watching him have fun.

 How about you?
 What are you musing on these days?